deloachtech/backstack-demo/README.md

 TODO

-See the [session docs](https://backstack.com/sessions.html) for more information on the Backstack session architecture.
+See the [Backstack session docs](https://backstack.com/sessions.html) for more information on the session architecture.

 ## Access Control

 We've provided a structured approach to manage access control within the project.
 This includes predefined constants and a default `hasAccess()` function to validate access permissions.
 However, this structure is flexible and can be easily replaced with your own logic if desired.

-See the [access control docs](https://backstack.com/access-control.html) for more information on the entire architecture.
+See the [Backstack access control docs](https://backstack.com/access-control.html) for more information on the entire architecture.

 ### Assignment

-The access control schema is defined the [configs/access-constants.json](https://github.com/deloachtech/backstack-vue/blob/main/src/configs/access-constants.json) file.
+The access control schema is defined the [src/configs/access-constants.json](https://github.com/deloachtech/backstack-vue/blob/main/src/configs/access-constants.json) file.
 Use this file and logic to add your own access control specifications.

 The constants are imported in the `main.js` as an `$access` global for ease of use.